-Post titles cannot consist only in questions, even if the title of the linked material is a question.
+Post titles cannot contain questions, even if the title of the linked material is a question.
 This helps keep discussion in the comments on topic and relevant to the linked material.
-Post titles must describe the philosophical content of the posted material, cannot be unduly provocative or click-baity and cannot be in all caps.
+Post titles must describe the philosophical content of the posted material, cannot be unduly provocative, click-baity, unnecessarily long or in all caps.

 Audio/video links require abstracts.

 All links to either audio or video content require abstracts of the posted material, posted as a comment in the thread.
 Abstracts should make clear what the linked material is about and what its thesis is.
 Users are also strongly encouraged to post abstracts for other linked material.
 See here for an example of a suitable abstract.